Card front

 While a good hitter in 1945, and still able to leg out several triples, the late-30s Martin soon found himself unable to compete in the Yankee outfield.
 Joe DiMaggio's return from the war keyed a replacement of all three starting positions, something seen in many post-war ballparks.
 Hersh instead caught on with the PCL Oakland Oaks, a AAA team performing well under eventual HOFer Casey Stengel.
 (See 1947's Oaks #5, Ray Hamrick, for more detail on the "Old Perfessor.")

-Hersh's card closely resembles several Oakland Oaks issues from the same era.
+Hersh's card resembles three other Oakland Oaks issues from the same era.
 Local stores sponsored 4 total for the popular team, including 2 in 1947.
-(Remar obviously baked bread products; Smith's made men's clothing.)
+Smith's made men's clothing.

 No comments: